thegedge/personal-site/_posts/dev/2013-12-01-what-does-the-voxel-say.md

   [Command](https://en.wikipedia.org/wiki/Command_pattern).
 - Implement picking code.
 Picking refers to figuring out what 3D object corresponds to a pixel.
   There are several ways to do this.
 In a voxel world you can get away with a ray tracing algorithm.
-  Another approach is to take advantange of the GPUs power by rendering all your geometry with unique colors.
+  Another approach is to take advantage of the GPUs power by rendering all your geometry with unique colors.
 If you offload this into a framebuffer object, you can extract the color for a pixel and decode it to figure out what geometry corresponds to that pixel.
 - Add a user interface.
 At the very least, get some foundational stuff done for 2D rendering (fonts, text, dialogs, etc).
 I can't really create an actual UI until I figure out what kind of game I'll be implementing!